Mansfield railway station (Nottinghamshire): History

 This improvement to the station took place at the same time as the engineer to the Midland Railway company, John Crossley, implemented a deviation of the railway between Sutton and Mansfield of around 1.25 mi avoiding three sharp curves, the worst at King's mill.
 The new line included four bridges and a viaduct over the Hermitage reservoir.

 The station building acquired listed status in 1978, and was renovated and opened as a cafe-bar in 1986.
 The site of the old goods yard at Station Street, known as Portland Wharf, was converted into a large Co-Op foodstore in 1984.
 The former Portland Sidings site at Wharf Road was converted into a bulky goods retail Park from 2000.

-Mansfield District Council started refurbishment work on the station buildings and site in February 1994.
+When planning to re-establish a passenger rail service to the area, consideration was given to creating a new station at Toothill Lane in the town centre.
+Mansfield District Council started refurbishment work on the old station buildings and site in February 1994.
 Mansfield pioneered railway in the East Midlands.
 Following passenger service closure in 1964, Mansfield remained isolated from the rail system until 1995, when the Robin Hood Line was reopened connecting to Nottingham.
 Before 1995, the town was the largest in the United Kingdom without a passenger service.
-The then-nearest railway service was at Alfreton, known as Alfreton and Mansfield Parkway.
+The nearest railway service was at Alfreton station, Derbyshire, then-known as Alfreton and Mansfield Parkway.